 I know their nutritional value is pretty high, but I wanted to figure out why they’re included in almost every weight-loss diet and what the science says about their fat-burning possibilities.

-So I studied the subject thoroughly with the help of our dietitian to find the answer.
+So I went over countless studies and enlisted our dietitian for help to find the answer.

 Quick Summary